 Practically all teaching staff at the department are practicing landscape architects or construction specialists.
 Till Rehwaldt and Vladimir Sitta work internationally with projects in more than twenty different countries.
 Their work is featured in many books and publications.
 Department is also involved in research.
-Currently PhD students are working on topics like interrelationship of city and landscape, green infrastructure etc.
+Currently Ph.D. students are working on topics like interrelationship of city and landscape, green infrastructure etc. Starting in 2022, the department will organize the student scientific conference Among Landscapes, with the 2023 edition devoted to the theme of interfaces.